vanilla/locales/README.md

 ### Updating locales with transifex translations

-Translations in transifex are automatically added to transifex branch.
-You'll need to create a pull request to merge transfiex branch to master.
-Make sure transifex branch does not get deleted.
+Translations made in Transifex are automatically added to the **transifex** branch.
+You'll need to create a pull request to merge the transifex branch to master.
+Make sure the transifex branch does not get deleted so that it can continue to be used by Transifex.

+If you make changes to source strings you should make a PR against the transifex branch rather than master so that they will be automatically synchronized with Transifex.
+If you accidentally add new source strings to master, just merge master back into the transifex branch.